by Diane Banister

 There’s some good news about this – you can put it right.
-You’re unlikely to be able to change your products, your service levels, your pricing, but you have your sales approach in your power.
-And the good news is that you are reading this, and we’re adding resources like this all the time.
+You’re unlikely to be able to change your products, your service levels, your pricing, but you have your sales approach in your control.

 What gives a sales person the edge?

-Good sales people understand people, they understand themselves, and they understand the dynamics that are happening as they happen.
+Good sales people understand people, they understand themselves, and they understand the dynamics as they happen.
 They are interested in their customers, and know how they can help them.